Skip to content

 Incident response

-Respond to incidents within the AMC tier SLA.
+Respond to incidents within the AMC tier's documented response targets.
 Each incident produces a closure note that updates the trend report.

 • · Incident closure note